evidence-dev/evidence/sites/docs/pages/reference/themes/index.md

 sidebar_position: 4
 hide_table_of_contents: false
 title: Themes
-description: Customize the appearance (dark / light / system), and colors schemes of your charts and UI elements.
+description: Customize the appearance of your Evidence application in light and dark mode using our theming system.
 ---

-Customize the appearance (dark / light / system), and colors schemes of your charts and UI elements from `evidence.config.yaml`.
+Customize the appearance of your Evidence application in light and dark mode using our theming system.

 # Appearance

-Evidence supports three appearances: `dark`, `light`, and `system`

-`system` matches the user's system appearance.
+Evidence supports three appearance modes: `light`, `dark`, and `system`.
+An unconfigured Evidence application will use `light` mode and not allow switching appearances.
+Evidence includes a built-in dark mode without any configuration necessary.

+When the appearance is `system`, the user's preferred appearance from their operating system is used.

-To enable appearances in your app, add to your config file:
+To enable appearance modes in your app, add the following to your `evidence.config.yaml` file:

-`evidence.config.yaml`

 ```yaml
 appearance: